sunnypark12/CS4641_Group5/index.md

       - To ensure data integration.

 ## Current Progress ##

 **First Supervised Method: Random Forest Model**

 In our study, we utilized the Random Forest classifier to predict heart failure based on the cleaned dataset.
-Below are the steps we followed:

 1. Loading the Dataset: We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.